KopiasCsaba/ccp_audio_system_manual/for_technicians/resetting.md

 Reset the stage mixers, but only **BEFORE** a rehearsal.
-There is one mixer in the drumroom too, reset that one also.
+There is one mixer in the drum-room too, reset that one also.

 The order is important here: